Igor Netto: International career

-He was the captain of the USSR national football team from 1952 to 1965.
+He was the captain of the USSR national team from 1952 to 1965.
 He led the country to the gold medal in the 1956 Summer Olympics, and victory at the first ever European Championship in 1960.
 He missed all but one match in the 1958 FIFA World Cup due to injury, and also played all four matches in the 1962 FIFA World Cup when the Soviet Union reached the quarterfinals.
 In total, he collected 54 international caps and scored four goals.

 During the 1962 FIFA World Cup match against Uruguay, with the score at 1–1, Igor Chislenko managed to strike through the net, and the resulting goal was mistakenly counted by the referee who had not seen the ball trajectory.
 Hearing protests from the Uruguayan keeper, Netto confirmed with Chislenko that the ball went through the net, and convinced the referee to discount the goal.
 USSR still won the game 2–1.

 Managerial career

-After retiring in 1966, Netto began a career as a coach, training AC Omonia, FC Shinnik Yaroslavl, Iran, Panionios and Neftchi Baku.
+After retiring in 1966, Netto began a career as a coach, training AC Omonia, Shinnik Yaroslavl, Iran, Panionios and Neftchi Baku.
 He was awarded the Order of Lenin in 1957 for his achievements at the Olympics.
 The stadium of Spartak Moscow reserves team is named after him.

 Personal life

 Netto was of Estonian and Italian descent, with his Italian lineage traced to an Italian gardener who emigrated to the Governorate of Estonia in the 18th century.
 His father Aleksander Netto (1885–1956) was originally a carpenter from Valga, Governorate of Livonia, and his mother Juuli (née Tamm; 1894–1977) was from Vaimastvere, Tartu County.
 Aleksander left Livonia for Soviet Russia with Red Latvian Riflemen in 1918.
 Aleksander was a fervent Communist, who acted as a Bolshevik Councilman in Moscow.
 During the 1930s and Joseph Stalin's Great Purge, the family did not dare to speak Estonian, and Igor learned only Russian.
-Igor's brother Lev Netto (1925–2017), who spoke Estonian and was named after Lev Trotsky, was a Soviet prisoner for eight years in the Norilsk Gulag. as was also Aleksander's brother Sergei.
+Igor's brother Lev Netto, who spoke Estonian and was named after Lev Trotsky, was a Soviet prisoner for eight years in the Norilsk Gulag, as was also Aleksander's brother Sergei.

 Netto was known as goose for his hissing voice, as well as goose-like walk and head shape.
 On 9 January 1960, he married Olga Yakovleva, an actress.
 They divorced around 1987 when Netto was suffering from Alzheimer's disease.